mozilla/ecosystem-test-scripts/docs/reference-guides/metric_update_procedure.md

 _**Notes**:_

-- The reports will be output to the `reports_dir` specified in the config.ini file.
-Typically, this is a reports directory in the ecosystem-test-scripts root.
+- The csv reports will be output to the `reports_dir` specified in the config.ini file.
+Typically, this directory is named `reports` and is located in the ecosystem-test-scripts root.
 - Average reports are produced only after 90 days of data is available.
 Therefore, some test suites may not have these reports.
 - Coverage reports are produced only for Autopush-rs unit tests and Merino-py unit and integration